Dr Marieke Bigg is an author of fiction and nonfiction.

 Events & Contact

-Marieke is available to speak on panels, podcasts, and events to shed light on the social dimensions of mental health and medicine.
+Marieke is available to speak on panels, podcasts, and events to shed light on the social dimensions of science, mental health and medicine.

 Previous engagements have included Ireland AM, BBC Radio Scotland and various podcasts.
 She has appeared in The Irish Times, Evening Standard and similar publications.